 MAJESTIC BLUES KITTENS ARE INDOOR PETS ONLY!

 Indoor only animals live longer, healthier lives.
-There is less diseases, less ability to be lost or stolen, less temptations to roam or fight & less likely to have accidental deaths by vehicles or other animals.
+There is less disease, less ability to be lost or stolen, less temptation to roam or fight & less likely to have accidental deaths by vehicles or other animals.